JJ-Twigg/Joshua-Twigg-Portfolio-Of-Evidence/README.md

 ### Evidence

-I participated in a mock interview simulations, responding to standard interview questions while receiving feedback on my performance.
+I participated in a mock interview simulation which i personally recorded.
+In the Mock interview i responded to a list of typical interview questions, to practice what i would be like in a real interview.
 This activity tested my communication, professionalism, and preparedness.
+It also tested my speaking skills and general confidence, and also how to market myself.

 ### Reflection – STAR Technique